 WHAT IS WISDOM?

-Examples of wisdom in action, drawn from various contexts:
+Let’s study some examples of wisdom in action, drawn from various contexts:

 1. Resolving Conflict with Empathy: A parent notices tension between her two children.
-Instead of picking sides or ignoring the issue, he listens to both perspectives, acknowledges their feelings, and guides them toward a collaborative solution, fostering trust and preventing future clashes.
+Instead of picking sides or ignoring the issue, she listens to both perspectives, acknowledges their feelings, and guides them toward a collaborative solution, fostering trust and preventing future clashes.

 3. Prioritizing Long-Term Over Short-Term Gains: A parent teaches their child to save part of their allowance instead of spending it all on toys.
 By modeling delayed gratification, they instill financial responsibility that benefits the child into adulthood.